 The Washboard Band has been a treasured legacy of Wesleyan for more than 60 years.
 Auditions are held each fall for singers and instrumentalists.
 Washboard Band performs a variety of bluegrass, folk, and country songs at events such as Pioneer Fest, Alumnae Weekend, and the annual Washboard Christmas Concert held before the Holiday Banquet.

-WTC strives to promote student funded and organized theatre productions as well as assist with funding theatrical expenditures, such as the Georgia Theatre Conference and the Southeastern Theatre Conference, while paving the way and teaching theatrical skills to future thespians of Wesleyan.
+WTC strives to promote student funded and organized theatre productions.
+They also assist in funding theatrical expenditures, such as the Georgia Theatre Conference and the Southeastern Theatre Conference.
+The WTC strives to pave the way for, and teach theatrical skills to, future thespians of Wesleyan.